 In order to do the exercises for our SQL tutorial you will need to have a data.world account.
-They are free, and you can get one at data.world by signing up through this link.
+They are free, and you can get one here.
 If you already have an account on data.world, the previous link will take you to your home page.

 After you have created your project, the first page you’ll see is the project workspace.
 If you aren’t familiar with it, please read our article on navigating the project workspace for an overview.

 You'll be taken to a new blank query window.
-If you need help on how to write SQL and data.world’s query-formatting options, see the article Query basics.
-When you have finished writing and testing your query, we recommend that you name it by the exercise number and save it:
+If you need help on how to format your query or an introduction to data.world’s query tools, see the article Query basics.
+When you have finished writing and testing your query, select Save next to the Run query button.
+We recommend that you name your query with the number of the exercise:

 If you accidentally write a query after clicking a Try query button you can save it to your tutorial project by selecting your project from the dropdown menu on the field Where will this query be saved?

 Content and exercises

 Our SQL documentation and tutorial are works in progress and this list of exercises will continue to expand.